Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Conclusion

 \section{Conclusion}

-This paper presents the analysis details of a search for axions for the mass range $\mlo < \ma < \mhi \muevcc$, using the CD102 data collected by the Taiwan Axion Search Experiment with Haloscope from October 13, 2021 to November 15, 2021.
+This paper presents the analysis details of a search for axions for the mass range $19.4687 < m_a < 19.8436 \,\mu\text{e V}$, using the CD102 data collected by the Taiwan Axion Search Experiment with Haloscope from October 13, 2021 to November 15, 2021.
 Apart from the non-axion signals, no candidates with a significance more than 3.355 were found.
 The synthetic axion signals were injected after the collection of data and the successful results validate the data acquisition and the analysis procedure.

-The experiment excludes models with the axion-two-photon coupling $\gagg\gtrsim \avelimit\GeVinv$ at 95\% C.L., a factor of eleven above the benchmark KSVZ model.
-The sensitivity on \gagg\ reached by TASEH is three orders of magnitude better than the existing limits.
+The experiment excludes models with the axion-two-photon coupling $\left|g_{a\gamma\gamma}\right|\gtrsim 8.2\times 10^{-14}\,\text{Ge V}^{-1}$ at 95\% C.L., a factor of eleven above the benchmark KSVZ model.
+The sensitivity on $\left|g_{a\gamma\gamma}\right|$ reached by TASEH is three orders of magnitude better than the existing limits in the same mass range.
 It is also the first time that a haloscope-type experiment places constraints in this mass region.
 The readers shall be aware that haloscope experiments assume that 100\% of the dark matter is the axion.
 In addition, the local dark matter density, which is used to compute the expected axion signal power, can have an uncertainty as large as 50\%; this uncertainty is typically considered an external uncertainty and not included in the experimental results.

-The target of TASEH is to search for axions for the mass range of 16.5--20.7\muevcc\ corresponding to a frequency range of 4--5~GHz, with a capability to be extended to 2.5--6~GHz in the future.
+The target of TASEH is to search for axions for the mass range of 16.5--20.7$\,\mu\text{e V}$ corresponding to a frequency range of 4--5~GHz, with a capability to be extended to 2.5--6~GHz in the future.
 In the coming years, several upgrades are expected, including: the use of a quantum-limited Josephson parametric amplifier as the first-stage amplifier, the replacement of the existing dilution refrigerator with a new one that has a magnetic field of about 9~Tesla and a larger bore size, and the development of a new cavity with a significantly larger effective volume.
 With the improvements of the experimental setup and several years of data taking, TASEH is expected to probe the QCD axion band in the target mass range.